glotaran/pyglotaran/docs/source/quickstart.rst

    pyglotaran is in very early stage of development.
 You should not use it for actual science at the moment.

-To start using pyglotaran in your project, you have to import it first:
+To start using pyglotaran in your project, you have to import it first.
+In addition we need to import some extra components for later use.

 .. ipython::

    In [1]: import glotaran as gta

+   In [2]: from glotaran.analysis.optimize import optimize

+   In [3]: from glotaran.analysis.scheme import Scheme

 Let us get some data to analyze: